South East Sussex

 • Tiger Inn The Green East Dean BN20 0DA Telephone(01323) 423209

 With a history streching back to the fifteenth century, this idyllic country pub sits on the edge of East Dean village green.
 Ducking into the main entrance brings you into the cosy central bar area, full of charm and character with wooden beamed ceiling, stone floor and log fire.
 There are dining rooms to the left and right, with the latter being wheelchair accessible from the side entrance and from which the toilets are also accessible.
 The pub is traditionally decorated and has stone floors and beamed ceilings adding to the atmosphere.
 Good quality, locally sourced food is available.
 Outside seating is found to the front and side.
 On Monday mornings it is open from 8 to 10:30 for non alcoholic drinks, as the mearby café is not open then.
-The local CAMRA Branch voted it Branch Country Pub of the Year from 2017 to 2019; the presentation pictures show the 2018 and 2019 awards.

 • Eastbourne